Brideshead Revisited (TV series): Plot

-The events of the series are depicted as the memories of an disillusioned officer of the British Army during his military service in World War II.
+The events of the series are depicted as the memories of a disillusioned officer of the British Army during his military service in World War II.
 Starting in 1922, the university student Charles Ryder finds himself financially struggling during the summer holidays and is not welcomed home by his indifferent father.
 When his much wealthier friend Lord Sebastian Flyte invites him to spend time at his family home at Brideshead, Ryder jumps at the opportunity.
-He serves as a companion to Sebastian during the Lord's extended visits to Venice and London.
+He serves as a companion to Sebastian during his extended visits to Venice and London.

 Sebastian soon descends into alcoholism, and alienates Charles with his paranoid accusations that Charles is spying for Sebastian's mother.
 After Sebastian is dismissed from their university, Charles decides to study abroad.
 When the two men meet again in 1925, Charles finances Sebastian's latest drinking binge.
 Sebastian's mother points out that Charles is enabling Sebastian's vices, and he no longer feels welcomed at Brideshead.

 After Charles starts working as a professional painter, he continues to interact with Sebastian's relatives on several occasions while Sebastian is estranged from his family.
 Lord Marchmain has lost much of his wealth in the meantime.
 Charles is married, but has an extramarital affair with Lady Julia, Sebastian's sister.
 In 1939, Lord Marchmain is dying and plans to leave Brideshead to Julia and Charles.
 After Lord Marchmain's deathbed conversion to Catholicism, the couple call off their scheduled wedding due to an argument about their religious views.
 In 1943, Charles returns to Brideshead because the house is serving as the new brigade headquarters and he is stationed there.